 The answer?
 A deep emotional connection between them.

 This bond is not formed during the training process but the rest of the time.
 That is when the soldiers:

 Thus, they build trust, friendship, and group identity.

 The key to such a relationship?
 Time and practice.
 You have to step beyond what is on the surface to get to know the person next to you.
 This is a big commitment.
 You can’t force the process.
 Give it time and space.

 With KissTheFrogNow you can make the process easier.
 We put thought into creating every detail.
 You can combine the elements for different cases according to:

 - the benefits you want to reap

 - the type of activities

-- the type of games – team, individual, in pairs
+- the type – team, individual, in pairs

-Team building games can create similar bonds if used the right way.
+Team building activities can create similar bonds if used the right way.
 Let’s take a look at the different types of games and when to use them.